 \subsection{Interactive Context Protocol}

-Complex network operations cannot be managed through simple, single-turn interactions.
-A 6G Copilot must engage in a fluid, multi-turn dialogue to build a shared understanding with the human operator.
+Complex network operations cannot be managed through simple, single-turn interactions. \emph{Wireless Copilot} must engage in a multi-turn dialogue to build a shared understanding with the human operator.
 This requires more than just conversational ability.
 It necessitates a structured framework for interaction, which can be conceptualized as a context protocol.
-This protocol governs how the Copilot and the operator exchange information to maintain a consistent and evolving context throughout a task.
+This protocol governs how the \emph{Wireless Copilot} and the operator exchange information.
 Inspired by emerging standards, including the Model Context Protocol (MCP) \cite{liu2025context}, this framework enables several critical capabilities :

 \begin{itemize} \item \textbf{Stateful Dialogue Management:} \emph{Wireless Copilot} maintains a memory of the current conversation, including past user inputs, its own responses, and the results of any actions taken.
 This prevents the operator from having to repeat information and allows \emph{Wireless Copilot} to understand follow-up questions in their proper context.